louisameline/quasar-monthpicker/README.md

 # quasar-monthpicker
 A month picker for Quasar, the Vue.js framework

+Compatible with both Vue 2 and Vue 3

 It looks and behaves very much like Quasar's date picker:

 ![Screenshot of Quasar MonthPicker](https://louisameline.github.io/quasar-monthpicker/doc/quasar-monthpicker.png)